ChaseLight-Smile/DatabasePapersReadingLists/README.md

     * Amazon Aurora: Design Considerations for High Throughput Cloud-Native Relational Databases<br>
     * (SPARK)Resilient Distributed Datasets：A Fault-Tolerant Abstraction for In-Memory Cluster Computing<br>
     * HadoopDB: An Architectural Hybrid of MapReduce and DBMS Technologies for Analytical Workloads or Integration of LargeScale Data Processing Systems and Traditional Parallel Database Technology<br>
+    * Soft Updates: A Solution to the Metadata Update Problem in File Systems<br>

 * consistency or (consensus)